Embodiment

 The idea is to be processing rather than wallowing; allowing things to move through the body rather than grasping onto new ideas and stories.

-Once you get out the other side of feeling a difficult emotion you may find a deep sense of peace and an ease with being present in your experience – like a weight has been lifted.
+Once you get out the other side of feeling a difficult emotion you may find a deep sense of peace and an ease with being present in your experience, like a weight has been lifted.
 That part of your body, that was repressing that sensation, will have been liberated and will now be more accessible to you in a pleasant way.

-It’s like removing dams and blockages from various parts of your being – when you first take them down you are hit with everything that the dam has been holding back, but once that has passed through, things can flow more freely through you.
+It’s like removing dams and blockages from various parts of your being.
+When you first take them down you are hit with everything that the dam has been holding back, but once that has passed through, things can flow more freely through you.

 Bodies can be a bit dumb.
-For example, they can hold onto fixed models and ideas of the world that were formed in our childhood that no longer serve us.
-It’s also important to remember that bodies don’t lie about what is present.
-Holding both of these perspectives at the same time, it’s possible to create an attitude to practice where you are making space for your felt-senses whatever they are, without allowing them to say anything fixed about you or the world around you.
+For example, they can hold onto fixed models and ideas of the world that were formed in childhood that no longer serve you.
+Having said this, bodies don’t lie about what is present.
+They might just be a little confused about the story attached to what is present.

 It is lack of feeling safe that kills compassionate presence.
 If you want to start cultivating presence you need to be able to be in a safe space and to be able to take care of yourself and your body.